boygao1992/StateBackPrototype/README.md

 ### 1.[A Morphological Analysis of the Design Space of Input Devices](https://dl.acm.org/citation.cfm?id=128726)

+## Group Constraint

+Conditionals on multiple variables.

+Hard to define manually in FRP / causal relationships.

+None of these variables are prioritized over the others.

+All of them are interconnected by causal connections, which forms a total graph.

+See also the `References > Bayesian Network & Causality > The Book of Why`.

 # Overall Architecture

 Mealy Machine + Synchronous Composition + Feedback + Explicit Side Effects